 Hyperelastic skin is skin that can be stretched beyond what is considered normal.
-Skin then returns to normal.
+The skin returns to normal after it is stretched.

 India rubber skin